kohlschutter/junixsocket/src/site/markdown/customarch.md

 There may be reasons why all this doesn't work, and you simply want to specify the location of the native library yourself.

-Simply set the system property `org.newsclub.net.unix.library.override` to the location of the native library.
+Simply set the system property `org.newsclub.net.unix.library.override` to the path of the native library.
 For example:

-    java -Dorg.newsclub.net.unix.library.override=junixsocket-native-2.3.3 (...)
+    java -Dorg.newsclub.net.unix.library.override=/path/to/junixsocket-native-2.3.3.so (...)

+> **NOTE** If this override fails to load, an attempt is made to load the standard junixsocket library, unless the system property `org.newsclub.net.unix.library.override.force` is set to `true`.